pbrumblay/random-app/README.md

-# random-app
+# Random UUID generator in NodeJS using Hapi

-simple application for testing dependencies in openshift
+Demo NodeJS application for random number generation.